zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 We still have full control over the configuration.

+=>Elastic Beanstalk environments have limited resources; for example, Elastic Beanstalk does not create a VPC for you.
+CloudFormation on the other hand is more of a low-level service that you can use to model the entirety of your AWS environment.
+In fact, Elastic Beanstalk uses CloudFormation under the hood to create resources.

 ## 126 S3 Buckets and Objects

 Amazon S3 allows people to store objects(file) in "buckets"(directories)